Aaron Rai betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.757 Strokes Gained: Approach the Green in his past five tournaments.

-- He has an average of 0.019 Strokes Gained: Around-the-Green in his past five tournaments.
+- Rai has an average of 0.019 Strokes Gained: Around-the-Green in his past five tournaments.

-- Rai has an average of -0.471 Strokes Gained: Putting in his past five tournaments.
+- He has an average of -0.471 Strokes Gained: Putting in his past five tournaments.

 - Rai has averaged 0.337 Strokes Gained: Total in his past five tournaments.